UBC-MDS/Mental-Health-in-Tech-Dashboard/proposal.md

-treatment, etc), the respondent’s company, and related wellness information(number of employees, remote work, benefits, wellness program, leave, etc) and the viewpoint of the respondent on seeking help and discussing wellness related issues(e.g.: Do you think that discussing a mental health issue with your employer would have negative consequences?)
+treatment, etc), the respondent’s company, and related wellness information(number of employees, remote work, benefits, wellness program, leave, etc) and the viewpoint of the respondent on seeking help and discussing wellness related issues(e.g. Do you think that discussing a mental health issue with your employer would have negative consequences?)

 Research Questions and Usage Scenarios